markfinger/python-react/README.md

 reason about, it aims to do one thing and do it well. python-webpack's more complex, but offers more features.

 Note: older versions of this library used to provide tools for integrating React into your frontend.
-While those tools tended to provide some conveniences, they also overly complicated deployments, limited the functionalities that you could apply, and locked you in to a limited workflow which was contrary to React's best practices.
-If you want to persist with the worflow previously offered, the [self-mounting components example](examples) illustrates the functionality.
+While they provided some conveniences they also overly complicated deployments, limited the functionalities that you could apply, and locked you in to a workflow which was contrary to React's best practices.
+If you want to persist with the worflow previously offered, the [self-mounting components example](examples) illustrates the wiring necessary to achieve comparable functionality.

 render_component